School Choice with Multiple Priorities: Related literature

 \section{Related literature}

 In the existing literature on matching theory, many researchers, including Gale and Shapley (1962), Roth (1982), Balinski and S\"{o}nmez (1999), Abdulkadiro\u{g}lu and S\"{o}nmez (2003), have emphasized the trade-off between efficiency and stability in matchings.
 Consequently, many previous studies have focused on methods to improve the efficiency of matching outcomes while considering fairness to some extent.

+First, in the studies including Abdulkadiro\u{g}lu et al. (2020), Do\u{g}an and Ehlers (2021), Tang and Zhang (2021), and Kwon and Shorrer (2023), the focus is not only on whether justified envy exists, but rather on the extent to which it exists.
+They mainly consider the efficient matchings that is justified envy minimal (according to several definitions).

-Examples of such studies include Kesten (2010), Morrill (2015), Alcalde and Romero-Medina (2017), Dur et al. (2019), Abdulkadiro\u{g}lu et al. (2020), Ehlers and Morrill (2020), Troyan et al. (2020), Do\u{g}an and Ehlers (2021), Fang and Yasuda (2021), Kitahara and Okumura (2021, 2023), Tang and Zhang (2021), and Kwon and Shorrer (2023).
-Within this body of work, we explicitly consider multiple priority orders of a school to define the fairness notion and examine group-optimality and responsiveness as properties of the mechanisms.
+Second, there are many studies that consider methods to improve efficiency by allowing the violation of specific priorities.
+In studies including Kesten (2010), Morrill (2015), Alcalde and Romero-Medina (2017), Alva and Manjunath (2019), Ehlers and Morrill (2020), Troyan et al. (2020), and Reny (2022), whether a specific priority violation is allowed in a matching depends endogenously on the assignment within that matching.
+On the other hand, in studies by Dur et al. (2019), Fang and Yasuda (2021), and Kitahara and Okumura (2021, 2024), the set of priorities that are allowed to be violated is exogenously given.
+In our approach, the set of priorities for each school that are allowed to be violated is determined by the (exogenously given) multiple priority orders of the school.

 Many of the studies introduced above utilize the EADA algorithm originally introduced by Kesten (2010).
-See, for example, Cerrone et al. (2022), for a survey on that algorithm.
-In this study, we also employ a variant of EADA algorithm \`{a} la Tang and Yu (2014), which is a modification of that of Kesten (2010).
+See, for example, Cerrone et al. (2024), for a survey on that algorithm.
+In this study, we also employ a variant of EADA algorithm \`{a} la Tang and Yu (2014), which is a modification of the original one.
 Tang and Yu (2014) mention that the EADA algorithm results in a student optimal stable matching (hereafter SOSM) for a profile of weak priority orders.
 In this study, from necessity, we show that the algorithm also results in an SOSM for a profile of priority orders that may not be weak orders but partial orders.
-Kitahara and Okumura (2021) show that an algorithm of the stable improvement cycle class, which is a modification of the algorithms introduced by Ergil and Ergin (2008) and Dur et al. (2019), also results in an SOSM for a profile of partial order binary relations.
-Therefore, we can derive a student optimal M-stable matching by using an algorithm in the stable improvement cycle class.
-However, our mechanism utilizing the EADA algorithm has other remarkable characteristics.